Providing quality support for your current customers can have a serious impact on your bottom line.

 According to Bain & Co research, the lifetime value of a customer experience promoter is six to 14 times higher than that of a detractor.
 Meaning it’s very much in your best interests to offer excellent customer support.

-Not only does support serve to boost loyalty and provide free word-of-mouth marketing, but it can also give your sales team an alley-oop when it comes to additional revenue.
+Not only does support serve to boost loyalty and provide free word-of-mouth marketing, but it can also give your product specialists an alley-oop when it comes to additional revenue.

 So in this blog post, we’ll break down seven key customer support hacks that you can use to boost your sales.
 From automated messaging to the power of reciprocity, you’ll learn about key automations and best practices to boost your customer experience and revenue.
 Let’s get right into it.

 1) Proactively help on tricky pages

 People don’t want to have to reach out to support.
 They’d rather be able to find their answers on their own and then move on to what they are trying to buy.
 In fact, 87% of adults are happy to be contacted proactively by companies regarding potential customer service issues.

 Many help desks have built-in functionality to tell you what pages your customers were on when they reached out to you.
 However, if yours doesn’t, you can use tools like FullStory or Google Analytics to pass through historical viewing information.

 In the screenshot below, you can see the FullStory integration in Zendesk.
 Agents can replay customer “sessions” to see exactly what customers have been experiencing before they contacted support: